santhanamhari/Automated-Line-Labelling-Dataset/README.md

 Setup and Dependencies
 ----------------------

-This starter code is implemented using PyTorch v1.0, and provides out of the box support with CUDA 9 and CuDNN 7.
-There are two recommended ways to set up this codebase: Anaconda or Miniconda, and Docker.

 ### Anaconda or Miniconda

 1. Install Anaconda or Miniconda distribution based on Python3+ from their [downloads' site][2].